How we rate every source.

 Clustering Imperfection

-Our 0.82 cosine similarity threshold works well for major news events but may over-merge loosely related stories or under-merge stories with different headline framing.
+Even with a two-pass approach and an embedding threshold of 0.55, clustering can over-merge loosely related stories or under-merge stories with very different headline framing.
 We continuously monitor and adjust.

 Coverage Gaps